1980 Masters (snooker)

-The 1980 Masters (officially the 1980 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from Tuesday 5th to Saturday 9 February 1980 at the Wembley Conference Centre in London, England.
-10 players were invited for the tournament.
-The event had previously been played from Monday to Friday but was switched to have a Saturday finish.
+The 1980 Masters (officially the 1980 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from 5 to 9 February 1980 at the Wembley Conference Centre in London, England.
+It was organised by representatives of the sponsors, cigarette brand Benson & Hedges, and sanctioned by the World Professional Billiards and Snooker Association.
+Ten players were invited to participate, including debutants Terry Griffiths and John Virgo.